INST326-103-Fall2018/group2githubpage/index.md

 ```

-#### Future improvements
+### Future improvements

-We would like to be able to allow users to just drop a new game into the games folder, and have everything update dynamically rather than requiring these steps.
+- We would like to be able to allow users to just drop a new game into the games folder, and have everything update dynamically rather than requiring these steps.

+- We would like to implement contexual scoring rather than requiring games to follow a certain structure.

+- Some of the included games need bug fixes

+- We would like to handle multiple profiles for multiplayer games, such as pong.py

+- The scores are currently only being tracked as a history rather than updating inside the file

+- Create more interactive and detailed main menu